charbonnierg/public-hiring-test/PULL_REQUEST.md

 ###### Polling error handling

 The error handling is very basic.
-If the calculation fails, the `status` field of the `PendingFootprintScore` entity is never updated and stays into `pending` state.
+If the calculation fails, the `status` field of the `PendingCarbonFootprint` entity is never updated and stays into `pending` state.
 This is a limitation of the current implementation.

 It's not possible to explicitely mark a calculation as `failed` from the worker.
 This should be implemented.